 On August 24th, 2015, Buffalo Board of Education members unanimously voted to appoint Dr. Kriner Cash to serve as Superintendent of the Buffalo Public Schools.
 By unanimous vote, the Board recently extended Dr. Cash’s contract through June 2023.
 Superintendent Cash came to the Buffalo Public Schools at a pivotal time when the District had 25 schools in State Receivership, had seven superintendents in the last six years, and the last contract with the Buffalo Teachers Federation (BTF) was ratified in 1999.
 He acknowledged the complex issues faced by the District and offered, “Where there are great challenges, there are even greater opportunities.”

 Under Dr. Cash’s leadership, the high school graduation rate climbed to an impressive 76.3% for the first time ever in the high stakes accountability era; grades 3 - 8 proficiency rates in ELA & Math are rising fast from single digits five years ago; the number of schools in good standing has tripled from 14 to 46; and, the number of Receivership Schools has dwindled from 25 to 3.
-Meanwhile, the District is in its best financial condition in decades, with surpluses in three of the last four years, increasing fund balance to $274 million; and, Other Post-Employment Benefits Liability (Retiree Health Insurance or “OPEB”) has been reduced by over $500 million.
+Meanwhile, the District is in its best financial condition ever, with surpluses in three of the last four years, increasing fund balance to $285 million; and, Other Post-Employment Benefits Liability (Retiree Health Insurance or “OPEB”) has been reduced by over $300 million.

 Dr. Cash and his team are collaborating with parents, students, regional businesses, higher education institutions, civic organizations, health care partners, faith-based institutions, law enforcement, the local judiciary community, and all levels of government to spur continued gains in student achievement.
 He recognizes the extraordinary recovery that is taking place in the City of Buffalo.
 “Buffalo is seeing a renaissance on the way to being fully restored as a City of Choice,” Dr. Cash said, “and the children that we educate now will fuel the human capital pipeline and economic growth for Buffalo well into the future.”